jgiors/testbed.game/docs/TDD/Regions.md

     Wsubmax * Z = Wmax  ->  Wsubmax = Wmax / Z
     Hsubmax * Z = Hmax  ->  Hsubmax = Hmax / Z

+### Dividing large sub-regions

+Since sub-regions are limited in dimension, some nominal regions will be larger than the maximum region dims.
+These nominal regions will be split into smaller regions which do not exceed the maximum dims.

 ### Numbers in practice